danielsaidi/website_danielsaidi/collections/_posts/2022/2022-04-27-building-multi-platform-documentation-with-docc.md

     -destination 'generic/platform=ios'
 ```

 This will generate a documentation archive for iOS in Derived Data.
 There are a bunch of options, but this is the most basic way to do it.

-You can replace `ios` with `OS X`, `tvOS` and `watchOS` to generate archives for other platforms as well.
+You can replace `ios` with `OS X`, `tvOS`, `watchOS` & `xrOS` to target other platforms as well.

-Once you have an archive, you can generate a static website from it, that can be hosted on e.g. GitHub:
+Once you have an archive, you can generate a static website that can be hosted on e.g. GitHub Pages:

 ```sh
 $(xcrun --find docc) process-archive \